Martindale-Hubbell 2024 - Badge

 Generally, money laundering is pursued as a federal crime, which means government agents will thoroughly investigate the matter, and the prosecution will use their abundance of resources to prove beyond a reasonable doubt that you’re guilty of the offense.
 Because of this, it’s imperative to reach out to a skilled attorney who knows the federal justice system.

-At Martin G. Weinberg, Attorney at Law, our white collar attorney has taken on hundreds of cases and has represented individuals in over 20 federal district courts and the U.S. Supreme Court.
-We know the processes and the techniques the government will use to attempt to land a conviction.
-When you hire us, we will leverage this knowledge to challenge the accusations and work toward a favorable outcome on your behalf.
+Attorney Martin G. Weinberg has taken on hundreds of cases and has represented individuals in over 20 federal district courts and the U.S. Supreme Court.
+He knows the processes and the techniques the government will use to attempt to land a conviction.
+When you hire Attorney Weinberg, he will leverage this knowledge to challenge the accusations and work toward a favorable outcome on your behalf.

-Regardless of whether you're still under investigation for or have been charged with money laundering, acting quickly is important for building your defense.
-Discuss your case during a consultation by calling us at (617) 227-3700 today!
+Regardless of whether you’re still under investigation for or have been charged with money laundering, acting quickly is important for building your defense.
+Discuss your case during a consultation by calling at 617-227-3700 today!

 What Is Money Laundering?